CAFOD's annual statement in relation to the Modern Slavery Act.

 Inspired by Gospel values and as part of the Catholic community, we come together in partnership with others, locally and globally, of all faiths and none:

-We are headquartered in the UK with offices in 13 countries in Africa, Asia and the Middle East, and Latin America.
-A description of CAFOD’s corporate group structure is included in our annual accounts for 2019/20.
-CAFOD’s total income in 2019/20 was £45.4m.
+We are headquartered in the UK and operate through partners across Africa, Asia and the Middle East and Latin America, with offices in 11 countries in Africa and Asia and the Middle East.
+A description of CAFOD’s corporate group structure is included in our annual accounts for 2021/22.
+CAFOD’s total income in 2021/22 was £50.5m.

 Further detail on CAFOD’s group structure and supply chains will be included in future statements.